Pion condensation at rotation in magnetic field, electric and scalar potential wells: Introduction

-Superconductors may generate the uniform magnetic field in the interior, decreasing on the scale of the penetration depth $l_h$ from the boundary, that allows for the co-rotation of the charged superfluid and the oppositely charged normal matter component in the laboratory frame even in absence of vortices, for $\Omega<\Omega_{c1}$, cf. \cite{London,Essen2005,Tajmar2008,Hirsch2013,Hirsch2018,Wang2020}.
+Superconductors may generate the uniform magnetic field in the interior, decreasing on the scale of the penetration depth $l_h$ from the boundary, which allows for the corotation of the charged superfluid and the oppositely charged normal matter component in the laboratory frame even in absence of vortices, for $\Omega<\Omega_{c1}$, cf. \cite{London,Essen2005,Tajmar2008,Hirsch2013,Hirsch2018,Wang2020}.
 This effect is called the London law or the London moment.
-Thereby in case of superconducting materials the state corresponding to the initially not rotating charged electron superfluid in the laboratory frame and the resting normal ion liquid in the rotation frame is unstable on a large time scale.
+Thereby in case of superconducting materials the state corresponding to the initially not rotating charged electron superfluid in the laboratory frame and the resting normal ion liquid in the rotation frame is unstable on a large timescale.
 The resulting value of the London magnetic moment depends on the shape of the body, cf. \cite{Essen2005}.